nathanielDaley/random-quote-machine/README.md

 A Simple QuoteBox created using React, Vite, and Bootstrap.

-This was created as one of the final project for the [https://www.freecodecamp.org/learn/](FreeCodeCamp) Front End Development Libraries Certification.
+This was created as one of the final projects for the [https://www.freecodecamp.org/learn/](FreeCodeCamp) Front End Development Libraries Certification.

 ## Links